NJSBA 2025 Virtual Spring Conference

 Neurodiversity in the Workplace

-Tracy Sanders, the author of “Natural Hair and the Law,” returns with a look at diversity through the prism of neurodiversity and the law.
+Tracy Sanders Rucker, attorney and founder of “Natural Hair and the Law,” returns with a look at diversity through the prism of neurodiversity and the law.
+She will be joined by Janna Sheiman, Associate Attorney with the Legal Department of the Mercer County Board of Social Services.

-Neurodiversity describes the idea that people experience and interact with the world around them in many ways.
-There is no one "right" way of thinking, learning and behaving.
-The word neurodiversity refers to the diversity of all people, but it is often used in the context of autism spectrum disorder (ASD), as well as other neurological or developmental conditions such as ADHD, learning disabilities and dyslexia.
+Neurodiversity describes the idea that people experience and interact with the world around them in many different ways.
+There is no one "right" way of thinking, learning, and behaving.
+The word neurodiversity refers to the diversity of all people.
+Still, it is often used in the context of autism spectrum disorder (ASD), as well as other neurological or developmental conditions such as attention deficit hyperactivity disorder (ADHD), learning disabilities and dyslexia.
 A discussion about this is especially helpful to lawyers who represent clients or management in the workplace, or who are neurodiverse themselves.

-Sanders and her panel of lawyers and mental health experts will provide information about how relevant state and federal laws like HIPAA and the ADA apply to neurodiverse clients.
-They will also discuss accommodations in the workplace and constructive tips for interacting with neurodiverse colleagues.
-Finally, attendees will learn more about the balance between individualism and dress codes in the workplace, which may result in perceived disability based on personal appearance (hairstyle, clothing, body piercings, and hygiene).
+This continuing legal education (CLE) seminar will inform how relevant state and federal laws like the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and Americans with Disabilities Act (ADA) apply to neurodiverse clients.
+The speakers will also discuss accommodations in the workplace and constructive tips for interacting with neurodiverse colleagues.
+Finally, attendees will learn more about the balance between individualism and dress codes in the workplace, which may result in "perceived disability" based on personal appearance (hairstyle, clothing, body piercings, and hygiene).

 Author, Natural Hair and the Law